Budget-Friendly Play Spaces for NYC Kids That Charge $13 or Less

 New York City is packed with fun indoor play spaces to keep kids active all year.
 Unfortunately, the average price at these parental lifesavers keeps creeping up.
-Admission often runs $20 to $25 per child for a single drop-in.
+Admission often runs $20 to $25 per child for a single visit.
 Pricey fees or membership commitments can quickly ruin your plans for a quick escape from the staying-in doldrums.
 Of course, we're here to help.
-We've rounded up 20 budget-friendly play spaces offering drop-in play—all for less than $13 a visit—and a few of these spots cost significantly less!
+We've rounded up 20 budget-friendly play spaces offering drop-in play—all for less than $13 a visit—and a few of these spots are significantly cheaper!

 Read on for open-play sessions in Manhattan, Brooklyn, Queens, and Staten Island that won’t break the bank, and find more indoor fun spots in our local NYC guide, or explore at-home boredom buster games and crafts for those days when you really want to pinch a penny.

 ACT Indoor Playstation — Morningside Heights